Though most people associate Eilat with swimming in the Red Sea and hanging on the beach, there are plenty of things you can do in the winter.

 - If you are looking for a place to stay, see Best Hotels in Eilat.

 - You can find additional travel ideas in the guide to Eilat.

 Day 1 – The Road To Eilat

 Driving to Eilat from the center takes around four hours.
 And we always add at least one stop on the way.
 Since we had a Hanukkah show for kids in the morning, we started driving to the South only in the afternoon.
-The result of late exit, the drive, and two stops was reaching Eilat in the evening.
-Meaning the first day was mostly dedicated to the road and attraction on the way.
+The late exit, the drive, and two stops meant we reached Eilat in the evening.
+Thus the first day was mainly dedicated to the road and attractions on the way.
 Where did we stop?

 Tamar Observation Point

 When driving on road #25, not far from Mamshit National Park, we stopped at Tamar Observation Point.